Modeling and Analysis of a Coupled SIS Bi-Virus Model: Problem Formulation

-Since $x^{1}_i$, $x^{2}_i$, and $z_i$ denote the probabilities of sickness of agent $i$, or fractions of group $i$, infected by viruses 1, 2, and both 1 and 2 simultaneously, respectively, and $1-x^{1}_i-x^{2}_i-z_i$ denotes the probability of agent $i$, or fraction of group $i$ that is healthy, it is natural to assume that their initial values are in the interval $[0,1]$, since otherwise the values will be devoid of any physical meaning for the spread model considered here.
+is positively invariant with respect to the system defined by \rep{x1}-\rep{z}.
+Since $x^{(1)}_i$, $x^{(2)}_i$, and $z_i$ denote the probabilities of sickness of agent $i$, or fractions of group $i$, infected by viruses 1, 2, and both 1 and 2 simultaneously, respectively, and $1-x^{(1)}_i-x^{(2)}_i-z_i$ denotes the probability of agent $i$, or fraction of group $i$ that is healthy, it is natural to assume that their initial values are in the interval $[0,1]$, since otherwise the values will be devoid of any physical meaning for the spread model considered here.